-Pf Magazine, along with E4H, set out to survey healthcare professionals about the level of trust they have in the pharmaceutical industry.
-This is a snapshot in time survey which Pf will use as an annual benchmark.
+Pf Magazine, along with E4H, set out to find out whether health trust pharma and surveyed healthcare professionals about the level of trust they have in the pharmaceutical industry.
+This is a snapshot in time survey which Pf will use as a benchmark.

 It could be said that the pharmaceutical industry has a bad reputation amongst society.
 Known collectively as ‘Big Pharma’, recent mainstream media headlines don’t do anything to change that view.

 Big pharma can only see the benefit of R&D for wealthy markets – The Guardian May 2019; Patients’ charity took cash from Big Pharma – The Times May 2019; Antibiotics aren’t profitable enough for Big Pharma to make more – Bloomberg May 2019.

 However, what about healthcare professionals, those who interact with industry regularly?
 Do they have a different impression through their professional interactions?
 We set out to survey healthcare professionals to gauge their level of trust in the industry.

 “Is it important that industry is trusted by its key partner?
 We at Pf think it is”

 The majority of respondents work in the NHS (84%) with fewer than one in 10 working in private healthcare.
 Of those who declared their field of work, nearly seven out of 10 work in primary care, just over one in 10 work in secondary care, a similar number work in community services, and the remaining respondents work in public health, tertiary care and voluntary sector.
 More than 90% of respondents are aged between 40 and 69.

 Interaction with industry

 It’s clear that industry still believes in promoting products directly to healthcare professionals, with half of those surveyed saying that this is their primary interaction.